Quick overview

 When comparing the Scotiabank U.S. Dollar Visa Card with the Scotiabank Passport Visa Infinite card, the latter emerges as a more feature-rich option, albeit with a higher annual fee of $150.

-Additionally, it includes Visa Airport Companion membership with six free visits per year to lounges worldwide and travel insurance.
+Additionally, it includes Visa Airport Companion membership with 6 free visits per year to lounges worldwide and travel insurance.
 This card is more suited for those who travel frequently and make diverse international transactions, while the Scotiabank U.S. Dollar Visa Card is more focused on U.S. dollar transactions specifically.
 If you don’t mind the cost of the Scotiabank Passport Visa Infinite, it comes with a ton of features for the frequent traveller.

 Is this card worth it?

-If you're someone who frequently espends in U.S. dollars, the Scotiabank U.S. Dollar Visa Card could be for you.
+If you're someone who frequently spends in U.S. dollars, the Scotiabank U.S. Dollar Visa Card could be for you.
 Its standout feature is the elimination of currency conversion fees, which is particularly beneficial if you regularly shop at U.S. retailers or travel to the United States.
-This feature alone can save you the typical 2.5% fee most Canadian credit cards charge for converting CAD to USD, potentially leading to significant savings over time.
+This feature alone can save you the typical fee most Canadian credit cards charge for converting CDN to USD, potentially leading to significant savings over time.
 Additionally, you'll appreciate the convenience of free supplementary cards, ideal if you need additional cards for family members or business associates.
 The card also offers purchase security and extended warranty protections, adding an extra layer of security for your significant purchases.

 FAQs